rickardlarsson22/audits/README.md

-# Rickard's web3 security audits
+# rickardlarsson22's security audits, reviews, contributions
-In this repository I would share some of my security audits.
+Some of my personal security audits, reviews and contributions will be shared here:
+## code4rena
+-
+-
+-
 Reach me on Twitter [@rickardlarsson6](https://twitter.com/rickardlarsson6) for solo audits or consultation.